MahmoudDawood/learnings/KodeKloud/CKA Certification Course – Certified Kubernetes Administrator.md

       hostPath:                             # add this line
         path: /etc/kubernetes/enc           # add this line
         type: DirectoryOrCreate
-- `kubectl get secrets --all-namespaces -o json | kubectl replace -f -` Ensure all old data are encrypted
+- `kubectl get secrets --all-namespaces -o json | kubectl replace -f -` Ensure all old secrets are encrypted

 #### Multi Container Pod
 In microservice, we may want services functionality to work together, but developed and deployed separately.